 For the past ten years St Mary’s Church Walsham le Willows has worked in close co-operation with its neighbouring churches and on the stroke of the Millennium became one of the eight that make up the Benefice of Badwell and Walsham.

-The other seven are St Margaret’s Westhorpe, St Bartholomew’s Finningham, St Mary’s Badwell Ash, All Saints Great Ashfield, St Michael’s Hunston, St Mary’s Langham and St George’s Stowlangtoft.
-The changes are that both Great Ashfield and Hunston have been moved away and Wattisfield has been added.
+The other five are St Margaret’s Westhorpe, St Bartholomew’s Finningham, St Mary’s Badwell Ash, St Mary’s Langham and St George’s Stowlangtoft.
+The changes are that both Great Ashfield and Hunston have been moved away and now St Margaret’s Wattisfield has been added.
 When we include St Mary’s Walsham le Willows the total number is now therefore seven, not eight.

 The Church is therefore now like one body with seven legs.
 Hence the name has been changed from The Octopus to the Hexagon and this is now given to the Benefice Magazine which is published bi-monthly and distributed to every home in the seven parishes (the print run is 1,500).
 This gives the church news and information as well as including community items.

 All seven congregations regularly share services together.
 These are usually early Sunday morning in St Catherine’s Chapel (within Walsham le Willows Church); on Wednesday mornings (touring different churches in the benefice); and about every three weeks on a Sunday morning at half-past ten (the dates and venues for these services can be found here: www.achurchnearyou.com).

 St Mary’s Walsham le Willows also holds its own village services mid-morning on a Sunday.
 These are either Mattins or the Eucharist.
 There is no traditional Sunday School, but a monthly Children’s Praise takes place when the children accompanied by their parents meet in church with other members of the regular congregation.